 Although Granville Island Public Market and Canada’s first microbrewery are the most prominent attractions, you can also uncover many craft studios and artisan shops where it is possible to find unique souvenirs to bring back home.

-Back in 1990, Granville Island, in fact, was industrial site housing hundreds of different factories, sawmills, and plants and over the years it slowly transformed into one of the busiest, trendiest places for locals and tourists alike.
+Back in 1990, Granville Island, in fact, was an industrial site housing hundreds of different factories, sawmills, and plants and over the years it slowly transformed into one of the busiest, trendiest places for locals and tourists alike.

 For the devoted foodies, this is a place to be.
 Endless amount of stalls filled with fresh vegetables, fruit, baked goods, seafood and artisan food, all housed indoors.